Noni Hazlehurst: Television

 Beginning in 2013, she appeared as Elizabeth Bligh in the 1950s-set Australian melodrama A Place to Call Home on the Seven Network, playing the wealthy matriarch of the family.
 She played "Ambrose" in ABC TV's The Letdown (2017–2019), and as Pamela in The End (2020).

+In 2023, Hazlehurst was named in the cast for One Night.

 Film

 Hazlehurst has had starring roles in Australian films since the 1980s, most notably as the lead, Nora, in Monkey Grip (1982), based on Helen Garner's novel of the same name.
 The film, concerning the relationship between a single mother and a heroin addict, was a modest box-office success in Australia and received generally favourable reviews from critics.

 She later starred in Little Fish in 2005, Candy in 2006, and Bitter & Twisted in 2008.
 Later film roles include The Mule, Truth, The Broken Shore, and Ladies in Black.

 Radio

 Hazlehurst is a regular freelance presenter on 774 ABC Melbourne.

 Theatre

-Credits include The Man from Mukinupin, On Our Selection, Traitors, Hamlet, No Names, No Packdrill, Cut and Thrust, Frankie & Johnny in the Claire De Lune, for the STC: Navigating (Dir: Marin Potts) The Breath of Life, Woman in Mind, for the MTC: Grace, (Dir: Marion Potts), Madagascar, (Dir: Sam Strong) and The Heretic, (Dir: Matt Scholten).
+Hazlehurst's theatrical roles include The Man from Mukinupin, On Our Selection, Traitors, Hamlet, No Names, No Packdrill, Cut and Thrust, Frankie & Johnny in the Claire De Lune, for the STC: Navigating (Dir: Marin Potts) The Breath of Life, Woman in Mind, for the MTC: Grace, (Dir: Marion Potts), Madagascar, (Dir: Sam Strong) and The Heretic, (Dir: Matt Scholten).
 In 2014 she appeared in a critically acclaimed production of The Beauty Queen of Leenane (Dir: Declan Eames) for the Kin Collective at 45 Downstairs.

-In 2015 and 2016 Noni performed in a one-woman play, Mother, (Dir: Matt Scholten), written for her by Daniel Keene, on a national tour produced by If Theatre & Regional Arts Victoria.
-Mother received two Helpmann Awards nominations for Best Performance by a Female Actor in a Play and Best Regional Touring Production for If Theatre.
-Mother was performed at Belvoir Street Theatre in early 2018 and was presented at the Queensland Performing Arts Centre in August 2018.
+In 2015 and 2016 Hazlehurst performed in a one-woman play, Mother, written for her by Daniel Keene; the show toured nationally.
+Her performance was described as burning up the stage with histrionic power and "a faultless character study".
+For her role in Mother, she was nominated for a Helpmann Awards for Best Performance by a Female Actor in a Play.
 Hazlehurst won the 2018 Matilda Award for Best Female Actor in a Leading Role for Mother.

+Keene's second one-woman play for Hazlehurst, The Lark, was first performed in 2025.